jdevacct1/django-form-builder/README.md

 - `PUT /formbuilder/api/forms/{id}/` - Update form
 - `DELETE /formbuilder/api/forms/{id}/` - Delete form

-### Submissions API

-- `GET /formbuilder/api/submissions/` - Get all submissions
-- `GET /formbuilder/api/forms/{id}/submissions/` - Get submissions for a form
-- `POST /formbuilder/api/submissions/` - Create new submission

 ## Usage

 ### Creating a Form

-1. Open the form builder interface at `http://localhost:5173`
+1. Navigate to `http://localhost:8000/formbuilder/` (new form) or `http://localhost:8000/formbuilder/{id}/` (edit existing)
-2. Enter a form name in the input field
+2. Click on the form name at the top to edit it inline
 3. Drag and drop form components from the left panel
 4. Configure component properties in the right panel
-5. Click "Save form" to save the form schema to the database
+5. The form automatically saves as you work

+### Viewing Forms

+1. Navigate to `http://localhost:8000/formbuilder/{id}/view/` to see the rendered form
+2. The form displays exactly as end users would see it
+3. Form validation and submission handling are built-in

 ### Managing Forms

+- Access the forms list at `http://localhost:8000/formbuilder/forms/`
+- View form details, edit, or delete forms
-- Access the Django admin interface at `http://localhost:8000/admin/`
+- Access the Django admin interface at `http://localhost:8000/admin/` for advanced management
-- View, edit, and delete forms and submissions
-- Monitor form usage and submission data

 ## Testing